Fundamental quantum limits in optical metrology from rate-distortion theory: Rate-Distortion Theory and the Information Transmission Inequality

 where $D(\cdot)$ is the function inverse to $R(D)$. \end{thm}

-Note that, unlike the positive part of the noisy source coding theorem which applies in the asymptotic limit of long codes with $n \rightarrow \infty$, Theorem 1 applies to any given system of the form of Fig.~1.
-The application of Theorem 1 to obtain performance lower bounds in classical estimation and communication is well-known \cite{VanTreesII71}.
-Its application to quantum metrology was first proposed in \cite{Yuen04} and is made as follows.
-The key point is to implement the classical channel $\mathcal{C}$ appearing in Fig.~1 using a quantum system in the following way.
-Given a codeword symbol $X$, we implement a \emph{modulation} map $\mathcal{M}$ that takes the symbol $X$ and a given \emph{probe state} $\rho$ in the Hilbert space $\cl{H}$ of the quantum system of interest into another density operator $\rho_X \in \cl{H}$.
-We then make a \emph{measurement} on $\rho_X$ described by a Positive-Operator-Valued Measure (POVM) $\{\Pi_Y\}$ \cite{NielsenChuang00}, whose outcome $Y$ is the output codeword symbol (see inset to Fig.~1).
-Any such choice of probe state, modulation map, and POVM measurement induces a probability transition matrix $P_{Y|X}(y|x)$, i.e., a classical channel, for which a channel capacity $C$ may be defined.
+Note that, unlike the positive part of the noisy source coding theorem which applies in the asymptotic limit of long codes with $n \rightarrow \infty$, Theorem~\ref{thm:iti} applies to any given system of the form of Fig.~\ref{fig:sensingscheme}.
+It has been used to obtain performance lower bounds in classical estimation and communication systems \cite{VanTreesII}.
+In its application to quantum metrology \cite{Yue92,Yue04qs}, the key point is to implement the classical channel $\mathcal{C}$ appearing in Fig.~\ref{fig:sensingscheme} using a quantum system in the following way.
+Given a codeword symbol $X$, we implement a \emph{modulation} map $\mathcal{M}$ that takes the symbol $X$ and a given \emph{probe state} $\rho$ in the Hilbert space $\cl{H}$ of the quantum system of interest into another density operator $\rho_X$ on $\cl{H}$.
+We then make a \emph{quantum measurement} on $\rho_X$ described by a Positive-Operator-Valued Measure (POVM) $\{\Pi_Y\}$ \cite{Hol11,NC00}, whose outcome $Y$ is the output codeword symbol (see blow-up of $\mathcal{C}$ in Fig.~\ref{fig:sensingscheme}).
+Any such choice of probe state, modulation map, and POVM induces a probability transition matrix $P_{Y|X}(y|x)$, i.e., a classical channel, for which a channel capacity $C$ may be defined.
 This $C$ may then be used in eq.~\eqref{ITI} to yield a lower bound on the distortion.
 The calculation of $C$ can be made to incorporate any constraints relevant to the sensing problem, e.g., an energy constraint on the probe state, a constraint on the kind of modulation allowed, or a constraint on the measurement POVM.